Skip to contents

 Method get_handler()

 Returns a handler already assigned to the specified method and path.
-If no handler have been assigned it will throw a warning.
+If no handler have been assigned it will return NULL.

 Usage